0xM4hm0ud/CTF-Writeups/corCTF/Chainblock/README.md

 First of all we need to find the offset of the buffer overflow:

-I will do this in gdb:
+I will do this in gdb(I am using gef in gdb):

 Create the pattern: